shariq1989/cookbook/content/recipe/sesame-tofu-mushroom.md

 +++
-title = "Sesame Tofu and Mushroom Stir-Fry" date = "2021-03-15" description = "This savory tofu and mushroom stir-fry comes together in about 30 minutes and serves as a perfect vegetarian or vegan main dish.
+title = "Sesame Tofu and Shiitake Mushroom Stir-Fry" date = "2021-03-15" description = "This savory tofu and mushroom stir-fry comes together in about 30 minutes and serves as a perfect vegetarian or vegan main dish.
 The crispy tofu absorbs the earthy mushroom and sesame flavor for a hearty and filling meal.
 I hope you enjoy this recipe that is on regular rotation in our home." tags = [